How To Write a Book Review: A Practical Guide with Examples

 Ever picked up a book based on a review, only to wonder if the reviewer read the same story you did?

-Writing a book review is like having a conversation with fellow readers, but getting it right can be trickier than it seems.
+Writing a book review is like having a thoughtful conversation with fellow readers, but getting it right can be trickier than it seems.

 What Is a Book Review?